Julie Pagel Dombroski

 Prior to her time in East Lansing, Dombroski starred at Utica High School, where she earned first-team all-state accolades and was fourth in the voting for Miss Basketball, en route to a 27-0 season, claiming a Class A State Championship in 1999.

-She and her husband Jason have two children, Gibson, 6, and Jackson, 7 months.
+She and her husband Jason have two children, Gibson, and Jackson.